merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 Please send and email to [merth@stanford.edu](merth@stanford.edu) for any questions or contributions.
 Especially, extension of this benchmarking tool with GASNet-EX capability would be great!

 Benchmarking results for various systems can be found below.
-There are preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.
-Note that each system is like using a different sports car, which has different characteristics.
-This benchmarking tool helps understanding of these characteristics.
+For reproducibility, we provide the preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.
+Running on each system is like driving a different sports car, which has different handling behaviour.
+This benchmarking tool helps understanding of the system characteristics.

 <details><summary>Summit Results</summary>
 <p>